Germany's Gabriel wants Swiss bankers who aid evasion in court

-BERLIN, March 14 (Reuters) - Germany’s centre-left deputy chancellor hailed the jail sentence for tax evasion handed to Bayern Munich soccer boss Uli Hoeness and said the directors of Swiss banks that hide such funds should be hauled before the courts.
+BERLIN (Reuters) - Germany’s center-left deputy chancellor hailed the jail sentence for tax evasion handed to Bayern Munich soccer boss Uli Hoeness and said the directors of Swiss banks that hide such funds should be hauled before the courts.

 “I hope we will now reach a new level in the fight against tax evasion,” Sigmar Gabriel of the Social Democrats (SPD) said in an interview published on Friday, when asked about Hoeness’s 3-1/2-year jail term for evading 27.2 million euros in taxes.